 - enable new ways to cure and prevent human disease

 LCSB aims to generate a better understanding of complex systems through collaboration between a wide range of specialist including medical doctors, computer scientists, biologists, engineers and mathematicians.
 The LCSB develops and applies systems-level approaches to gain insight into the molecular and cellular mechanisms of human diseases.
 Experimental and computational approaches are combined to analyse the complexity of biological systems underlying disease pathogenesis.
-The LCSB is pioneering the way for predictive, preventive and personalised medicine.
-Neurodegenerative diseases, especially Parkinson’s disease are major targets within LCSB’s research activities.
-The Centre has established strategic partnerships with leading biomedical laboratories worldwide and with all major biological and medical research units in Luxembourg.
-LCSB fosters collaboration with industrial partners and promotes the translation of fundamental research results into (clinical) applications to develop new diagnostic tools and therapies benefiting patients.
+This is reflected in the 16 research units.

 LCSB host six facilities and platforms, including a sequencing platform and metabolomics platform.
 Discover the services here.